NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

 Testing the semen for infection is not normally performed because harmless bacteria are often found in semen and are not the cause of any infection.

 c.
 Other specific tests

 Your GP may arrange an ultrasound scan of your kidneys and bladder, pictured right.
-This is more likely to be arranged by the urology department who may also request a rectal ultrasound scan of your prostate gland and seminal vesicles.

 What could have caused the blood in my semen?

 Most patients with blood in the semen have low-grade prostate, urethral or seminal vesicle inflammation which requires no specific treatment and usually resolves spontaneously

 Although there are many potential causes for blood in the semen, it is often difficult to identify a clear cause.
 Those most often found are: